Ruth Shalit Barrett sues Atlantic for $1 million over retraction of viral article, allegations of inaccuracies

 “We cannot attest to the trustworthiness and credibility of the author, and therefore we cannot attest to the veracity of the article,” the note said.

-In the lawsuit against the Atlantic and Peck, who was the print magazine’s editor at the time and had written a staff memo about incident, Barrett called the Atlantic’s actions “character assassination” that had “destroyed her reputation and career.”
+In the lawsuit against the Atlantic and Peck, who was the print magazine’s editor at the time and had written a staff memo about the incident, Barrett called the Atlantic’s actions “character assassination” that had “destroyed her reputation and career.”

 Barrett said in the lawsuit that the fabrication of the son was “a minor masking detail” meant to protect Sloane’s anonymity.